 - Capacity Building.
 This principle defines the heart of company implementation.
 It manifests itself through the company mentor-ship programme as well as the implementation approach of specific projects.

 - Options by Context.
 This principle is part of core company thinking.
 It requires context to be considered when proposing options or interventions, in particular it precludes the search for single or blanket solutions.

 - Open by Default.
 This principle affects both the inputs and output of the company.
 It implies the need for a justification not to ‘go open’ as the default is to be open.
 In particular when a valid justification exists then no negative judgement is given to being ‘closed’.

 - Local Innovation.
-This principle is something the company believe in and wants to support.
+This principle is something the company believes in and wants to support.
 It can empower communities both for today and the future while enabling interventions to adapt.

 - Continually Evolving.
 This principle provides a world view for the company.
 It fights against complacency and stimulates innovation.